 - Talk to kids about important issues they may face this year.
-Watch a few back-to-school movies together to kick start the conversation.
+Watch a few back to school videos together to kick start the conversation.

 - Is your child starting a new school?
-Ease the transition this week by going on a tour of the building, scheduling playdates with new classmates and using this advice.
+Ease the transition this week by going on a tour of the building, scheduling play dates with new classmates, etc.

-- Learn the common back-to-school problems that parents face – and how to solve them!
+- Learn about the most common back to school problems that parents face–and how to solve them!

 - Plan how your little ones will get to school and how they’ll get home.
 Decide if they’re ready to walk to school alone.